krivard/codalab-worksheets-wiki/Server-Setup.md

     cd $HOME/codalab-cli
     codalab/bin/cl server

-### Step 3: start the bundle service (REST server)
+### Step 3: Start the bundle service (REST server)

-The bundle service provides the `/rest` endpoints which powers the website, the CLI, and any third-party applications.
+The bundle service provides the `/rest` endpoints which power the website, the CLI, and any third-party applications.

     cd $HOME/codalab-cli
     codalab/bin/cl rest-server

-### Step 4: start the the bundle manager
+### Step 4: Start the the bundle manager

 The bundle manager checks for bundles that need to be run (in the `staged` state) and schedules them onto workers: